jdzool/dcarb-consumption-dashboard/README.md

 Simple dashboard designed with [streamlit](https://www.streamlit.io/).

 Maps energy consumption in KWh to emissions in kg CO2.
-Thoughts about rates of decarbonisation.
+And then prompts thoughts about the rate of decarbonisation possible.

 ## Install instructions